W-nn/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays all users and their home directories, sorted by users based on the /etc/passwd file
+A command that finds all empty files and directories in the current directory and all sub-directories.
+Only the names of the files and directories should be displayed (not the entire path).
+Hidden files should be listed, one file name per line